apility/netflex-cookie-consent/docs/google-tag-manager.md

 - Event name: .*
 - Tick 'Use regex matching'
 - This trigger fires on: Some Custom Event
-- Fire this trigger when GDPR Consent level __does not match__ RegEx `3|true`
+- Fire this trigger when GDPR Consent level __does not match__ RegEx `analytics|none`

-(`3|true` = RegEx to indicate that the cookie can't have the value 3 OR true/1 , this does mean that in combination with the previous exception, the value of the cookie should be 2 to fire the tag.)
+(`analytics|none` = RegEx to indicate that the cookie can't have the value analytics OR none , this does mean that in combination with the previous exception, the value of the cookie should be 2 to fire the tag.)

 ![Add marketing trigger](img/step6.png?raw=true "Add marketing trigger")